Menu Icon

 If you or someone you know has been diagnosed with OCPD, there are several strategies that can help manage the symptoms of the disorder.

-Seek professional help: It is important to work with a mental health professional who has experience working with OCPD.
-A therapist can help you identify negative patterns of thinking and behavior and work with you to develop strategies for managing them.
+It is important to work with a mental health professional who has experience working with OCPD.
+A therapist can help you identify negative patterns of thinking and behaviour and work with you to develop strategies for managing them.

 If you have a loved one with OCPD, here’s what you can do to help them: